hazique/pexel-photo-browser/README.md

 npm run dev
 ```

-To create and deploy a build run:
+To create and deploy a build, run:

 ```jsx
 npm run build